irene-chvshv/hse-rpa/readme.md

 ## ResearchGate robot description

-The robot is used to automate the process of ResearchGate literature collection for the user-defined topic.
+The robot is used to automate the process of https://www.researchgate.net/ literature collection for the user-defined topic.
 Result of the process is an email with attached excel with info about each found article.

 #### Used libraries